-RIGOROUSLY APPRAISING OPTIONS FOR RELEASED UNITS AND DISPOSAL PROCEEDS in accordance with defined processes designed to optimise the Group's returns on investment and to examine all potential options on a Site-specific basis, including whether to sell the Units to third party purchasers or to relet the Units within the Non-MQE Portfolio.
+The Group appraises Released Units in accordance with defined processes designed to optimise the Group's returns on investment and to examine all potential options on a Site-specific basis, including whether to sell the Units to third party purchasers or to relet the Units within the Non-MQE Portfolio.
 The Group's management reviews and evaluates options for Released units and pursues appropriate strategies having regard to market conditions and other circumstances at the time.
 From time to time, the Group may also choose to rent out certain properties prior to sale, either while base dependent utilities supplies are separated, or where this approach appears more likely to yield greater value.